zelanko/sql-docs.pt-br/docs/2014/relational-databases/lesson-2-create-a-sql-server-credential-using-a-shared-access-signature.md

 3. Na barra de ferramentas Padrão, clique em Nova Consulta.

 4. Copie e cole o exemplo a seguir na janela de consulta, e modifique conforme necessário.
-A instrução a seguir criará uma Credencial do SQL Server para armazenar o Certificado de Acesso Compartilhado do contêiner de armazenamento.
+A instrução a seguir criará uma credencial do SQL Server para armazenar o certificado de acesso compartilhado do contêiner de armazenamento.

     ```tsql

     USE master
-    CREATE CREDENTIAL credentialname – this name should match the container path and it must start with https.
+    CREATE CREDENTIAL credentialname - this name should match the container path and it must start with https.
        WITH IDENTITY='SHARED ACCESS SIGNATURE', -- this is a mandatory string and do not change it.
-       SECRET = 'sharedaccesssignature' –- this is the shared access signature key that you obtained in Lesson 2.
+       SECRET = 'sharedaccesssignature' -- this is the shared access signature key that you obtained in Lesson 2.
     GO

     ```